alertbox/docsify-footer/docs/README.md

 [![jsdelivr hits](https://data.jsdelivr.com/v1/package/npm/@alertbox/docsify-footer/badge)](https://www.jsdelivr.com/package/npm/@alertbox/docsify-footer)
 ![GitHub](https://img.shields.io/github/license/alertbox/docsify-footer)

-For new projects, luckily, we have a starter template [GitHub Quickstart](https://alertbox.github.io/gh-quickstart) as a GitHub Template repositoty so you can simply Docsify yourself.
+For new projects, luckily, we have a starter template [Quickstart](https://alertbox.github.io/vscode-remote-try-docsify) as a template repositoty so you can simply Docsify yourself.
 But, for the old projects that are already running Docsify or you initialized using `docsify-cli`, you can simply use [the minified versions available on CDN](cdn.md).

 - Built on Docsify
 - Available on popular [CDNs](cdn.md)